What does it mean if I receive a positive antibody test?

 WHAT IS CONVALESCENT PLASMA?

-Convalescent plasma is a plasma product collected from individuals who have recovered from the COVID-19 infection This product contains antibodies from the recovered donor.
+Convalescent plasma is a plasma product collected from individuals who have recovered from the COVID-19 infection.
+This product contains a high level of antibodies from the recovered donor.
 The plasma product has FDA Emergency Use Authorization for the treatment of hospitalized COVID-19 patients.
-Click here to enroll as a convalescent plasma donor.
+Donors who have received COVID vaccine must meet additional criteria to qualify for convalescent plasma donation.

 Will the test results be shared with anyone else besides the donor?